Vladimir Bogoyavlensky

-He was Primus (chairman) of the Holy Synod (1912-1917).
+He was Chairman (the leading member) of the Most Holy Synod (1912–1917).

 Priesthood

 Born to a family of a clergyman in Tambov Governorate, Vasili Bogoyavlensky graduated from a seminary in Tambov and Kiev Theological Academy.
 He then returned to Tambov to teach at his alma mater.
 In 1882, Vasili was ordained a priest in a town of Kozlov in Tambov Guberniya.
 On the death of his wife and child in 1886, he was tonsured (took monastic vows) being given the religious name of Vladimir, and was appointed igumen (abbot) of the Trinity Monastery in that same town.

-Bishop of Samara and Stavropolsk
+Bishop of Samara and Stavropol

 In 1888, Igumen Vladimir was sent to St Petersburg as a vicar to assist the Metropolitan and was thereafter consecrated as a bishop.
 He was soon assigned to preach in Samara.
 When the country was afflicted by the epidemic of cholera and crop failure, he called upon the clergy and laity to help the needy and often conducted moliebens himself, beseeching the Lord to deliver people from calamities.

 For six years, from 1892, Vladimir administered the Georgian Exarchate, paying special attention to the spiritual enlightenment of the multiethnic Orthodox population of the Caucasus, and opening new churches and parish schools.